libris/librisxl/rest/API.md

 To prevent accidentally overwriting a record modified by someone else, you need to set the record's `ETag` in the `If-Match` header.
 The `ETag` value can be obtained from the `ETag` header in the response of a `GET` request from a specific record.
-If the record had been modified by someone else in, you will get a `409 Conflict` back.
+If the record has been modified by someone else since the `ETag` was fetched, you will receive a `409 Conflict` response.

 You are not allowed to change the ID of a record, for that you must instead first delete the original record and then create the replacement.